devlop/colours/README.md

 # Colours

-Collection of color classes to simplify working and converting colors in PHP.
+Collection of color classes to simplify working with and converting colors in PHP.

 # Installation